 The Right Amount of Stress

 Stress in the right amount simply means not too much and not too little.
 If there isn't sufficient stress, there will be no adaptation, and if there is too much stress, you will cause injury or burnout.
 If you want to strengthen your arm bones, tapping them with your finger won't help, and a whack with a hammer will just break them.
 If you have been biking for years without improvement in your speed or endurance, then maybe you are not exposing yourself to sufficient stress to encourage the body to build the adaptations that will allow biking success.
 On the other hand, maybe your failure to improve is because each workout is too stressful, and therefore the body is failing to fully recover before the next workout and is instead just progressing into chronic injury.
 The basic rule about getting better at anything is to keep progressing the level of difficulty of the training without getting hurt or overtired.
 Very simple concept in theory, but it can be hard to apply in practice.
 Performance tends to plateau when the difference between too much and too little is so small that we can't find it.
-The greatest athletes in the world such as Lance Armstrong are simply those people who are able to expose themselves to the greatest amount of stress without injuring themselves.
-At some point even Lance, with his optimal genetics and pharmacy will reach a point where further stress will only cause injury instead of adaptation.
+The greatest athletes in the world are those people who are able to expose themselves to the greatest amount of stress without injuring themselves.
+At some point even they will reach a point where further stress will only cause injury instead of adaptation.
 Most of us reach this point much sooner.

 Carryover of Training to Sport